ferencpollai/sql_exploratory_data_analysis_project/README.md

 ## About Me

 Hi there!
 My name is **Ferenc Póllai**.
 I'm an ex finance professional who found his new passion in Data Analytics.
-I'm currently trying to build a solid portfolio and this is my first ever project.